Ralph Ortega

-Ralph Ortega (born July 6, 1953) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 1970s and early 1980s.
-Ortega played college football for the University of Florida, and received All-American honors.
-A second-round pick in the 1975 NFL Draft, he played professionally for the Atlanta Falcons and Miami Dolphins of the NFL.
+Ralph Ortega (born July 6, 1953) is an American former professional football player who was a linebacker for six seasons in the National Football League (NFL) during the 1970s and early 1980s.
+Ortega played college football for the Florida Gators, earning first-team All-American honors in 1974.
+A second-round pick in the 1975 NFL draft, he played in the NFL for the Atlanta Falcons and Miami Dolphins.

 Early life

 Ortega was born in Havana, Cuba in 1953, but moved to Miami, Florida with his family when he was a child.
 Ortega played high school football for legendary coach Nick Kotys at Coral Gables Senior High School in Coral Gables, Florida, and was a shot-put specialist on the track and field team.
-Two of his Coral Gables Cavaliers football teammates, defensive back Neal Colzie and fullback-linebacker Glenn Cameron, were first-round 1975 NFL Draft picks of the Oakland Raiders and Cincinnati Bengals, respectively.
+Two of his Coral Gables Cavaliers football teammates, defensive back Neal Colzie and fullback-linebacker Glenn Cameron, were first-round 1975 NFL draft picks of the Oakland Raiders and Cincinnati Bengals, respectively.

 In 2007, thirty-six years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Ortega as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.